softwarefactory-project/www.softwarefactory-project.io/website/content/blog-introducing-effects.rst

    -->

-This blog post explains the reasons we integrated an `effect system`_ in Monocle.
+This blog post explains the reasons we integrated an `effect system`_ in `Monocle`_.
 This post aims to be beginner friendly.
 We understand that some concepts sound intimidating and we hope that this post demystifies them a bit.

 First, it describes the context and its main issue.
 Next, it defines key terms and concepts.
 Finally, it shows how we used the `effectful`_